Exeter-Milligan girls rout Nebraska Lutheran behind key third-quarter run

 The Knights then reeled off the next six points to take the lead, but Turrubiates answered with a layup to knot the score at 11 heading into the second quarter.

 Jansky opened the frame with a putback layup off an offensive board to give Exeter-Milligan a 13-11 lead with 7:31 to go until halftime.
-Jasmine Malchow answered back for the Knights, as the junior found nothing but the bottom of the net on a midrange jumper to tie the game on the next Nebraska Lutheran possession.
+Jasmine Malchow answered back for the Knights, as the junior tied the game on a midrange jumper on the next Nebraska Lutheran possession.

 Malchow then gave the Knights the lead on a layup with 6:18 to go until halftime, but Turrubiates answered with a bucket on the other end to tie the game at 15.